What Are Biomarkers?

 In the world of medicine, a symptom is like the “check engine” light, alerting a patient that something is wrong but not specifying exactly what the condition is.
 And that’s where biomarkers come in.
 They are equivalent to the results of the mechanic’s diagnostic tests, indicating to a doctor what exactly is going on “under the hood.”

 The term “biomarker” actually stands for “biological marker.”
 So, as the word itself suggests, a biomarker is a measurable marker or sign that tells a medical professional what is taking place inside a patient’s body.
-A biomarker can be a sign that is relatively easy to observe, such as a patient’s blood pressure level.
-It can also be a marker that requires more complex testing to detect, such as the presence of a protein in a patient’s blood.
+There are different types of biomarkers that can be relatively easy to observe, such as a patient’s blood pressure level.
+Other biological markers can require more complex testing to detect, such as the presence of a protein in a patient’s blood.

-When scientists study cancer biomarkers, they are typically observing signs on a molecular level.
+When scientists study biomarkers in cancer, they are typically observing signs on a molecular level.
 These markers, which may include proteins and genes, are so tiny that they cannot be seen with the naked eye.
 Cancer biomarkers may exist in the tumor cells themselves, as well as in other cells of the body that are reacting to the cancer.

 Biomarkers have played an essential role in the progress against ovarian cancer and continue to be studied by researchers for clues as to how to better detect and treat the disease.
 Though no reliable biomarker has yet to be discovered that can be used for early detection of ovarian cancer, doctors do use biomarkers to tailor treatment plans and monitor how well the disease is responding to therapy.

 Different biomarkers are used for different purposes.
 The U.S Food and Drug Administration (FDA) and National Institutes of Health (NIH) have jointly published a glossary defining each biomarker type.
-Below are brief descriptions and longer definitions can be found via the BEST (Biomarkers, EndpointS, and other Tools) Resource glossary.
+Below are brief descriptions and longer biomarker definitions can be found via the FDA and NIH Resource Glossary.

 Just like the results of a mechanic’s diagnostic tests, a diagnostic biomarker indicates the presence of a specific medical condition or disease in a patient’s body.
 It is a valuable tool that enables doctors to make more precise diagnoses.
 As mentioned above, no reliable diagnostic biomarker has been found to date for early detection of ovarian cancer.